 It is a common misconception that whiplash is always a minor injury.
-Whiplash can have different levels of severity - including a serious injury with long-term disabilities.
+Whiplash can have different levels of severity - including a serious personal injury with long-term disabilities.
 Whiplash occurs when an accident whips the head and neck abruptly back and forth, damaging the soft tissues of the neck.
 Whiplash can be an incredibly serious injury with symptoms such as chronic pain and immobility.
 If you suffered from a whiplash injury in an auto accident or another incident, contact a lawyer about bringing an injury claim.

 Whiplash is a common car accident injury in accidents in Montana.
 Despite its reputation, whiplash can be debilitating and take months to heal.
 Many car accident victims suffer from very serious whiplash injuries that interfere with work, school and everyday life.
 One unique danger associated with whiplash is the delayed appearance of symptoms.
 You might not notice the signs of whiplash until days after your car accident.